Hyperuniformity in active fluids reshapes nucleation and capillary-wave dynamics: Hyperuniform systems

 At large length scales, these systems are described by the hyperuniform Model B equation~\cite{Maire2025} for the density field $\rho(\bm r, t)$:

 where $\Gamma$ and $D$ are the mobility and diffusivity respectively, $F$ is a Landau free energy functional, $\bm J_{\rm neq}$ collects the remaining possible non-variational terms~\cite{burekovic2026active} and $\zeta$ is a white Gaussian noise with unit variance.
 The key feature of this equation is the noise term that enters through a Laplacian, reflecting center of mass conservation in the overdamped dynamics (and it can be traced back, in an underdamped description, to a fluctuating stress).
 This is a strong departure from equilibrium fluctuating hydrodynamics, where the conserved noise enters as the divergence of a random current.
+Such an equation is quite general, as it describes active systems with short-range, reciprocal interactions and no added external noise, the latter of which would contribute an additional divergence noise term.
+Most hyperuniform fluids observed in nonequilibrium settings without fine-tuning can be described within this framework, where the noise arises from the interplay between damping (or overdamped dynamics) and motion induced by reciprocal interactions~\cite{Maire2025,lei2024non}.
+This excludes, for instance, systems with long-range interactions or at the critical point of the conserved directed percolation universality class.
+For such systems, we expect the conclusions of our analysis to remain qualitatively valid, though not quantitatively, since the underlying mechanisms leading to hyperuniformity are different.

 That difference in noise structure has a direct consequence for density fluctuations.
 Writing the Fourier transform of the density field as $\rho(\bm k)$ the linear theory gives~\cite{hexner2017noise}: $\langle \delta\rho(\bm k)\delta\rho(-\bm k)\rangle \sim k^2$.
 Hence, the structure factor vanishes as $k\to 0$ and long-wavelength density fluctuations are strongly suppressed.
 By contrast, in equilibrium, one expects $\langle \delta\rho(\bm k)\delta\rho(-\bm k)\rangle\sim T$.
-This suggests a useful formal analogy~\cite{Maire2025}, where each mode is thermalized by an effective temperature $T_{\rm eff}(\bm k)\propto k^2$, so that long-wavelength modes are effectively ‘‘colder'', and therefore less fluctuating than short-wavelength ones.
+This suggests a useful formal analogy~\cite{Maire2025, lei2019hydrodynamics}, where each mode is thermalized by an effective temperature $T_{\rm eff}(\bm k)\propto k^2$, so that long-wavelength modes are effectively ‘‘colder'', and therefore less fluctuating than short-wavelength ones.
 This is not a thermodynamic temperature, but a compact way to express the suppression of large-scale fluctuations.
 Since a nucleus of size $R$ necessarily involves modes with $k\lesssim 1/R$, its formation is then suppressed not only by geometric bulk and interfacial costs, but also by the anomalously weak fluctuations available at those scales.